mcreel/Econometrics/README.md

 and 90% of the workers have disabilities. http://inouthostel.com/en for more information about the initiative and reservations.

-With the problems from COVID-19, the business is currently closed, Once the crisis is over, this great social initiative will get back to normal more quickly if we can give it our business.
+~~With the problems from COVID-19, the business is currently closed, Once the crisis is over, this great social initiative will get back to normal more quickly if we can give it our business.~~

+UPDATE: INOUT hostel and restaurant are now open for business!

 Thanks!
 ____________________________________________________________________